View this page as a pdf

 To improve lives in our global community by educating diverse groups of highly competent and compassionate health professionals.

 At Des Moines University, students learn in a supportive community where classroom learning is enhanced by numerous simulated patient encounters, the use of highly life-like medical mannequins, a unique basic surgical skills laboratory, and a first-rate program in osteopathic manipulative medicine.
-A DMU medical education can be enriched and individualized through expanding opportunities in global medicine, basic science, and clinical research experiences, opportunities to develop teaching skills while helping fellow students learn, as well as enrollment in a wide array of elective courses and dual-degree master's programs.
+A DMU medical education can be enriched and individualized through expanding opportunities in global medicine, basic science, and clinical research experiences, develop teaching skills while helping fellow students learn, as well as enrollment in a wide array of elective courses and dual-degree master's programs.

 Des Moines, Iowa's capital, offering affordable metropolitan living